 We broke down this section by two main categories:

 Because of the fast-moving nature of technology, improvements are happening all the time so this list is certainly not exhaustive and we encourage you to reach out to your child’s device manufacturer for any tech updates.
+Our list is to provide you with the information of what is currently available to support best your child.
+As with any technology devices, FHSR recommends you work directly with your child’s Audiologist to make the correct selection for their needs and device.

 We know that there are a lot of great apps and online programs out there to help your child but that the amount can be overwhelming to comb through to find those jewels.
 So we connected with Tina Childress (audiologist and CI wearer) who has made the deep dive into the options and created a best of list based on both her professional knowledge and personal experience.
 Click here to review the list and be sure to check back as we will be updating as Tina finds more hidden gems!